 The Shadowbrook HOA will no longer publish a newsletter.
 Any updates and newsworthy information will be disseminated via our resident email distribution list and included in this section, if appropriate.
-If you have not done so, we encourage you to subscribe to the list via the Resident Input& Comments page.
+If you have not done so, we encourage you to subscribe to the list via email.

 We encourage you to check our website often.
 We would also like to hear from you, get your feedback, hear your concerns or answer any questions that arise in between meetings.
-For that purpose, we encourage you to use the Resident Input/Comment page.
-Or you can send us an e-mail from the Board & Committees page.
+Send us an e-mail from the Board & Committees page.

 These paper yard waste bags can be found at local grocery stores, hardware stores and through on-line retailers.
 Please consider mulching your material whenever it is possible.